N0mv3l0/SQL_JOINS_Exercise/README.md

 # SQL_JOINS_Exercise
 Extra practice exercise from BrightLearn portal

-This repository contains the completed SQL exercise submission.

 The repository includes the following files:

-The original exercise questions downloaded from the learning portal.
+--The original exercise questions downloaded from the Brighlearn portal.

 -- SQL queries developed and executed in Databricks to answer each question.

 -- A Word document containing screenshots of:

--- The SQL script used for each question.
+- The SQL script used for each question.

--- The corresponding output tables generated from the queries.
+- The corresponding output tables generated from the queries.

 What I learned:
 INNER JOIN: Returns only rows where the join condition is true on BOTH sides.
 Unmatched rows are